pabloacera/Jasper-keras/README.md

 # Jasper-keras
 ## Jasper architecture developed by Jason Li et al. (https://arxiv.org/pdf/1904.03288.pdf)

-This is an implementation of the model using python and keras.
+This is an implementation of the Jasper architecture model using python and keras.

 Jasper BxR model has B blocks, each with R subblocks.
 Each sub-block applies the following operations: